You Can Change!

 Engage Six Sources of Influence

 Whether you succeed or fail at making changes is not a matter of luck or will- power.
 There’s actually science that explains the “why” behind success and failure.
-Kerry Patterson and colleagues explained 20 years of research on successful changers in Change Anything: The New Science of Personal Success (Patterson et al. 2011).
+Kerry Patterson and colleagues explained 20 years of research on successful changes in Change Anything: The New Science of Personal Success (Patterson et al. 2011).

 Behavior is driven by two powerful factors: motivation (is it worth it?) and ability (can I do it?).
-These two driving forces are expressed across three domains: personal, social and structural.
+These two driving forces are expressed across three domains: personal, social, and structural.
 When you combine the factors and domains, you end up with six sources of influence.
-These can either work against you, which often happens when you don’t know what they are, or for you, when you can make them work in your favor.
+These can either work against you, which often happens when you don’t know what they are or for you when you can make them work in your favor.

 To view a fun and enlightening summary of these six sources, go to YouTube and look for “Blind and Outnumbered” (www.youtube.com/watch?v=4o4vYMdE5gU).